-Smaller Lube Systems (generally up to 50 gallons).
+(Generally up to 50 gallons).
 Most electric motors and their driven equipment, as well as automobile and truck engines, undergo fewer oil flow restrictions.
 Accordingly, they allow higher limiting viscosities (Table 1) and corresponding lower temperatures.

 In extreme situations, automotive engines can start at temperatures down to -25°F, and even lower with multigrade oils such as SAE 10W-30 and 5W-30.
 Also, aircraft jet engines can be started and operated in 65°F ambient temperature with synthetic oils.